ktorio/ktor-documentation/topics/Routing_in_Ktor.md

 [//]: # (title: Routing)

-Routing is the core Ktor [feature](Features.md) for handling incoming requests in a server application.
+Routing is the core Ktor [plugin](Plugins.md) for handling incoming requests in a server application.
 When the client makes a request to a specific URL (for example, `/hello`), the routing mechanism allows us to define how we want this request to be served.

 ## Install Routing {id="install_feature"}

-The Routing feature can be installed in the following way:
+The Routing plugin can be installed in the following way:

 ```Kotlin
 import io.ktor.routing.*